cryptonative-ch/aqua-js/examples/create-fixed-price-sale.md

 ## Launch the Sale from the `SaleLauncher`

 After the template is deployed, connect to it and call `createSale`.
-This transction requires sending the `saleFee` as value (the native currency of the network).
+This transaction requires sending the `saleFee` as value (the native currency of the network).

 ## Use The SDK